 FiftyThree sends out emails to potential buyers that have left items in their cart.
 A simple reminder like this can dramatically lower your cart abandonment rate.
 According to research cart abandonment emails can have a 10% conversion rate – that’s no small feat in the great scheme of things.

-Understanding how these metrics work is the first part of the puzzle.
+Understanding how these top ecommerce metric work is the first part of the puzzle.
 The next step is using the insights from them to fuel your future efforts.
-If you can leverage these particular metrics and translate them into processes and activities, you’ll start to see an uptick in sales and revenue.
+If you can leverage these important ecommerce metrics and translate them into processes and activities, you’ll start to see an uptick in sales and revenue.